anirudhlakkaraju/code2code/README.md

 # Code2Code Translator

-Code2Code Translator is a web interface built to showcase the working of Natural Language Processing (NLP) models that translate between Programming Languages (PL).
+Code2Code Translator is a web interface built to showcase the workings of Natural Language Processing (NLP) models in translating between Programming Languages (PL).

 ## What does this website do?

-This website is an interface that enables Users to provide source code by selecting their choice of source and target programming languages, then request a translation.
+This website is an interface that enables Users to provide Source Code by selecting their choice of Source and Target Programming Languages, and then translate between the two.

 As of now the website supports translation between two programming languages - `C++` and `Python`.
 The model used for translation is PLBART trained on XXXXXX.